bieldias52/bieldias52/README.md

 He/his/him

 Extra fact:
-- I`m also a resercher in Atomic and Molecular Physics and Solid State Physics, so we can talk about it too haha
+- I`m also a resercher in Atomic and Molecular Physics and Solid State Physics, so we can talk about it too lol

 <!--
 **bieldias52/bieldias52** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.